MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_list.md

 }
 ```

-To exercute it, run the gprc client, `npm run grpcc`, and then:
+To execute it, run the gprc client, `npm run grpcc`, and then:

 ```js
 client.ListArticles({}, pr)